FAQs for Outgoing Work Exchange Students

 - it must be of a minimum of 3 months duration

-- it must take place in one of the Erasmus participating countries (the EU Member States, Norway, Turkey, Liechtenstein, Iceland and Switzerland)
+- it must take place in one of the Erasmus participating countries (the other 27 EU Member States, Norway, Turkey, Liechtenstein, Iceland and Switzerland)

 - your host company is not an EU institution or body, does not manage EU programmes and is not an embassy or consulate

 - it must be part of your degree at Robert Gordon University

 How do I find a work placement in Europe?

 You should speak to the Placement Office/Placement Manager in your School.
 They will be able to provide advice on how to find a suitable placement.

 Is any funding available and, if so, how do I apply for it?